andreas-ernst/Mathprog-ORlib/info/readmeDCMST.md

 have been created by Andreas Ernst and Mohan Krishnamoorthy.

 ## Format:
 The CRD files contain simply co-ordinates in a 2-dimensional euclidean space (truncate to integer).
-All others contain 1/2 of the symmetric cost matrix between all pairs of points. ie these should be read with a loop of the form:
+All others contain 1/2 of the symmetric cost matrix between all pairs of points.
+These should be read with a loop of the form:

 ```python